Glyn Jones (South African writer): Autobiography

 His autobiography, No Official Umbrella, has been described as, '... vastly entertaining from its description of his South African boyhood to his early vigorous and experimental life in the rural theatres of England and on to the big London stage.
 It is full of young people with now familiar names = on the way up, all made human, not just name dropping.
 Anecdotes and good stories by the bundle...
 A truly remarkable record of a life on the British stage.'

+Jones died at his home Vamos, Crete, Greece on 2 April 2014.